AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/previews.md

 ## Examples

 The preview extension can be a little tricky to set up, since it involves setting up the plug-in configuration, the JavaScript module and the Lua module to all work together.
-Fortunately, you have some examples in the standard Stingray plug-ins that you can use as models for your own plug-ins:
+Fortunately, you have some examples in the built-in plug-ins that you can use as models for your own plug-ins:

 -	The `blend_shapes` plug-in gives a good example of how a custom plug-in can use *resource*, *asset_type* and *preview* extensions together to define a new kind of asset.
 The *blend_shapes/preview-blend-shapes.js* and *blend_shapes/preview-blend-shapes.lua* files define the JavaScript and Lua modules used by its preview extension.

--	The `asset_preview` plug-in contains several different preview extensions for Stingray resources, like materials, textures, particle effects, and animations.
+-	The `asset_preview` plug-in contains several different preview extensions for resources like materials, textures, particle effects, and animations.
 Each is slightly different, so this is a good place to look to see a variety of different approaches.

 	For example, the material preview extension is set up with a Lua module (*preview_behaviors/preview-material.lua*) that spawns a new sphere and assigns it the material the user has currently selected.
 On the other hand, the preview module for textures (*preview_behaviors/preview-texture.lua*) uses the `stingray.Gui` Lua API to render the texture in front of the viewport camera.